Picric acid: Blood tests

-Clinical chemistry laboratory testing utilizes picric acid for the Jaffe reaction to test for creatinine.
-It forms a colored complex that can be measured using spectroscopy.
+Clinical chemistry laboratory testing utilises picric acid for the Jaffe reaction to test for creatinine.
+It forms a coloured complex that can be measured using spectroscopy.

 Picric acid forms red isopurpurate with hydrogen cyanide (HCN).
 By photometric measurement of the resulting dye, picric acid can be used to quantify hydrogen cyanide.

 During the early 20th century, picric acid was used to measure blood glucose levels.
-When glucose, picric acid and sodium carbonate are combined and heated, a characteristic red color forms.
-With a calibrating glucose solution, the red color can be used to measure the glucose levels added.
+When glucose, picric acid and sodium carbonate are combined and heated, a characteristic red colour forms.
+With a calibrating glucose solution, the red colour can be used to measure the glucose levels added.
 This is known as the Lewis and Benedict method of measuring glucose.

 Skin dye

 Much less commonly, wet picric acid has been used as a skin dye, or temporary branding agent.
-It reacts with proteins in the skin to give a dark brown color that may last as long as a month.
+It reacts with proteins in the skin to give a dark brown colour that may last as long as a month.

 Antiseptic

 During the early 20th century, picric acid was stocked in pharmacies as an antiseptic and as a treatment for burns, malaria, herpes, and smallpox.
 Picric-acid–soaked gauze was commonly stocked in first aid kits from that period as a burn treatment.
 It was notably used for the treatment of burns suffered by victims of the Hindenburg disaster in 1937.

-Picric acid was used as a treatment for trench foot suffered by soldiers stationed on the Western Front during World War I.
+Picric acid was used as a treatment for trench foot suffered by soldiers on the Western Front during World War I.

 Picric acid has been used for many years by fly tyers to dye mole skins and feathers a dark olive green for use as fishing lures.
 Its popularity has been tempered by its toxic nature.